9vult/MikuReader/README.md

 # MikuReader

-MikuReader is an open-source manga downloader, reader, and tracker for MangaDex and nHentai.
+MikuReader is an open-source manga reader, downloader, and tracker for MangaDex and nHentai.

 -----

-## The Rewrite

-MikuReader is currently undergoing a complete rewrite to enhance functionality and bring cross-platform mobile support.
-This project is still in the early development phase.
-Please submit any bugs or suggestions you have to the Issue tracker!

-#### MikuReader-Core

-A backend framework library that provides the basic data structures and API references that the frontend implementations use.

-#### MikuReader-WF
+## MikuReader-WF (beta)

-MikuReader for the Windows Desktop.
+MikuReader for the Windows desktop (WinForms).

-#### MikuReader-Mobile
+## MikuReader-Mobile

-MikuReader for iOS and Android
+Xamarin mobile frontend.
+Still in the beginning stages of development.

+## MikuReader-Core
+Core is the .NET Core backend library used by all frontend implementations of MikuReader.

 -----

 ## Legacy

-The `Legacy` folder is home to the original version of MikuReader.
-This version is very unstable and should be avoided.
+`Legacy` is the original version of MikuReader.
+This version is no longer ahead of WF in terms of features, and is highly unstable.